-The fatal routine is a variant that raises an exception. failure has a behavior similar to error above, except that it denotes an internal error instead of a user error.
+The fatal routine is a variant that raises an exception.

 '''

 verify (condition) < options> "..."

 '''

 First the routine evaluates the condition and the formatting arguments, then, discards the message if the condition holds and displays a message otherwise.
 Finally, it returns the condition value.